SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Speed: 8
 Seal Speed: 9

-Tags: Utility, AoE
+Tags: Utility, AoE, Environmental

 Effects:
 Make a Chakra Control roll when you first lay down this technique, with a \+5 bonus.
-Anyone who moves through any means while in this area must make an Athletics check against that number or be tripped (as per the E-rank Taijutsu move).
-Alternatively, they may move at half speed and bypass that.

-If anybody is targeted by an AOE attack whilst inside this Technique’s Area, they need to decide if they’re going to move at full speed or half speed before declaring  Defense.
-If they choose to move at full speed, they must another Athletics Check against the same TN or fall Prone.
+Anyone who moves through this area by any means must choose to halve their speed or be forced to roll an Athletics check against that number.
+On a failure they become prone.
+This extends to determining penalties for AoE attacks.
+If they choose to move at full speed, they must make an Athletics Check against the same TN or fall Prone (though they still move the full amount).
 The Prone’s penalties do apply to any Defense against the Attack this was in response to.

 Anybody inside the Area of Rainwater Slick suffers from Immobilization \-1, as they have to put a little more thought into all of their actions.

 ### **Mizu Souzou no Jutsu \- Water Creation Technique**

 You convert raw chakra into pure water.
 This technique is popular among serious users of suiton techniques, as it lets them avoid picking and choosing their battles so carefully, and allows them to eschew the practice of carrying around large gourds of water (which, in addition to giving away their specialty, are unpleasantly heavy).

-Chakra: \+X
+Chakra: 5 \+ X
 Speed: 8
-Seal Speed: X
+Seal Speed: 5 \+ (X / 2)

-Tags: Link, Utility
+Tags: Utility, Link

 Effects:
 You create X gallons of water.
 This may be used alongside a technique, in which case its Speed and Seal Speed are added to that Technique's, and it contributes directly to that Technique's gallons requirement.
-But the Chakra Cost and Seal Speed is added to the jutsu it’s used with.
+But the Chakra Cost and Seal Speed (after your reduction) is added to the jutsu it’s used with.
 It may also be used alone, in which case the created water is deposited on the battlefield or a container you are wearing that has the space for it.

-### **Gyoushuu no Tebukuro \- Gloves of Cohesion**

-You mold chakra around your palms to maintain a thick film of water around them, similar to how it's possible for a ninja with excellent chakra control to stand on walls, or, well, water.

-This uses an extension of that sort of chakra control, using the water film as a medium to latch on to other people.

-Chakra: 8 \+ G
-Upkeep: 2
-Speed: 6
-Seal Speed: 6
-Gallons Requirement: 2 \> 4
-Requires: 10 Chakra Control
-Tags: Utility

-Effects:This gives you a \+G bonus to all your grapple rolls inside of a clinch.
-This bonus does not apply to the “Escape Grapple” Jutsu or the Break Grapple Action.

 ### **Mekkyaku \- Extinguishment**

 It was recently discovered that covering oneself in water is a highly effective countermeasure to being on fire\!
 Thus, this technique: An alternative to the ever-popular "stop, drop, and roll", the ninja drenches themselves or a nearby object in water.

 Chakra: 10
+Range: G
 Speed: 6
-Seal Speed: 6
+Seal Speed: 10
 Gallons Requirement: 1 \> X
 Tags: Utility

-Effects:This reduces any Ignite penalties you are suffering from by the amount of Gallons spent on this Technique.
+Effects: This reduces any Ignite penalties you are suffering from by the amount of Gallons spent on this Technique.

 ## **Suiton C-rank**